scivolant/JIBApp/README.md

 * "observer" for an observer pattern
 * "operation" - operation panel, where buying and selling investments are recorded
 * "util" - classes used in several different panels.

+The git repository contains only the source codes, so the best option to edit it in Eclipse is to clone the repository in .../JIBapp/src/gestion (to avoid any problem with packages...).